 The Merge: Ethereum’s Road to Being a Killer App

 Most people that have at least some exposure to the crypto ecosystem know that something is happening with Ethereum.
-That something is called the Merge, and it will fundamentally shift the way this A blockchain—the technology underlying bitcoin and other c...
+That something is called the Merge, and it will fundamentally shift the way this A blockchain is a shared digital ledger, or a continually up...
 More and network operates.

-Today, a participant in the Ethereum network that processes, validates, and confirms transactions is called a miner.
+Today, a participant in the Ethereum network that processes, validates, and confirms transactions is called a An individual miner or cloud mining company.
+A cloud mining ...
+More.
 As users send and receive funds, miners compete to guess the answer to a hard math problem generated by the system.
 These guesses are generated by computer hardware in a very energy intensive process called mining.
 A miner that guesses correctly can then add those transactions to a Blocks hold batches of valid transactions that are hashed an...
 More, similarly to how a banker would write transactions on a page in his ledger.
 That block is then broadcast to other miners in the network.
 If the other miners agree that the guess is correct and that the transactions are valid (e.g. no double spending), that block is added to the chain and the block’s creator receives its transaction fees and a reward as incentive.
 And thus, another page in the ledger is turned.

 The process (or Consensus is a mechanism, usually used by most nodes on the ...
 More mechanism) described above is called proof-of-work.
 There are numerous reasons that the Ethereum network is migrating away from this mechanism.
 Before diving into these reasons, it’s important to first understand how the network is changing.